ombhayde/Canva_VartaLaap/README.md

    CANVA_HMR_ENABLED=FALSE
    ```

-4. Start the example:
+4. Start the Backend:

    ```bash
    cd Backend
    npm install
    nodemon server.js
    ```
-   RThe Backend server starts at <https://localhost:4000>.
+   The Backend server starts at <https://localhost:4000>.

 The ID of the app must be explicitly defined because it's required to [send and verify HTTP requests](https://www.canva.dev/docs/apps/verifying-http-requests/).
 If you don't set up the ID in the `.env` file, an error will be thrown when attempting to run the code.